How to Take Down a Website

 Gift Your Domain

-If you have a community partner who you would love to send your business to, you may want to consider transferring the domain into their ownership as a gift and then creating a redirect so that any links to your site on Google go directly to their website.
-Note: When you take down your website these links will only stay on google for likely a few weeks or months.
+If you have a community partner whom you would love to send your business to, you may want to consider transferring the domain into their ownership as a gift and then creating a redirect so that any links to your site on Google go directly to their website.
+Note: When you take down your website, these links will only stay on Google for likely a few weeks or months.
 Once Google tries to crawl the web and find your site and nothing shows up, your website links will be removed from search results.
 The benefits of the gift, however, can continue – especially if you have a high # of people of are directly searching your domain name (branded search).

 Redirect your Domain to your New Website

 If you are starting a new business in a related field, you would benefit from redirecting the original domain to your new site.
-That will help boost your new website by transferring some of the power that original site had with Google to your new venture.
+That will help boost your new website by transferring some of the power that original website had with Google to your new venture.

 Sell Your Domain or Website!

 If you have an awesome website and/or domain you think another business owner in your field would want & benefit from, consider selling them!
 There is a detailed process to go through when selling & transferring a domain.
-For an established website domain, prices can vary from $100 to $1000+ depending on the value they offer.
-If you are selling to a friend you can do this directly (and if you need help with the transfer process, let me know!).
+For an established website domain, prices can vary from $100 to $1000+, depending on the value they offer.
+If you are selling to a friend, you can do this directly (and if you need help with the transfer process, let me know!).
 If you want to try putting your domain on the market, you can try a domain reseller service such as Sedo or Afternic.

 If you are selling your actual website design, this essentially means you are selling your business to another local provider.
-This is most likely when you have a strong established client base, social media & mailing list.
+This is most likely when you have a strong, established client base, social media & mailing list.
 Contact a local business coach to help you through this process!

 How to Create a Simple Home Page Message